Single-vehicle crash in Brunswick sends two to hospital by helicopter

-Firefighters spent more than an hour extricating two people from a car following a single vehicle crash on Route 1 in Brunswick that closed the road for about an hour.
+Firefighters spent more than an hour extricating two people from a car following a single-vehicle crash on Route 1 in Brunswick that closed the highway for about an hour.

-At 3 p.m., a 2010 Lincoln MKZ went off the road in the northbound lanes about 1 mile past Cooks Corner and crashed into a tree in the median, Brunswick Police Commander Thomas Garrepy said in a release.
+At 3 p.m., a 2010 Lincoln MKZ went off the road in the northbound lanes about 1 mile past Cook’s Corner and crashed into a tree in the median, Brunswick police Cmdr.
+Thomas Garrepy said in a release.

-The driver, Shirley Anderson, 86, of Naugatuck, Connecticut, and 15-year-old girl from Nevada were cut from the vehicle by firefighters.
+The driver, Shirley Anderson, 86, of Naugatuck, Connecticut, and a 15-year-old girl from Nevada were cut from the vehicle by firefighters.

 Two LifeFlight of Maine helicopters landed north of the crash and took Anderson to Central Maine Medical Center and the teen to Maine Medical Center.
 Both suffered serious injuries, Garrepy said.